Kenoth G. Adiyodi: Reproductive Biology of Invertebrates (RBI) – a multi-volume treatise

 The groundwork for putting together a multi-volume treatise on the reproductive biology of invertebrates was made when the Adiyodis were at Oxford University.
 The treatise was originally planned in six volumes on a thematic basis.
-Dr. Boullin initiated this project at John Wiley & Sons, Inc. in 1978 and Dr. Stephen D. Thornton, helped with its work as Publishing Editor, Life Sciences.
+Boullin initiated this project at John Wiley & Sons, Inc. in 1978 and Stephen D. Thornton, helped with its work as Publishing Editor, Life Sciences.
 Volume I of the treatise was published in 1982.
 Some operational changes following the release of Volume II in 1983 led to the signing of a partnership with Oxford & IBH, New Delhi for the Indian Editions of the treatise from Volume III onwards.
 John Wiley & Sons, Inc. continued to publish the international editions.
 With the release of Volume VI Part B (1994), the Adiyodis completed all six planned volumes (eight books) of the original series.
 Subsequent volumes, collectively named as the Progress Series, were guest-edited by scientists of international standing.
 A total of 18 books were published in the 12 volume, RBI series, the last in 2005.

 Titles of books in the treatise

 Popular scientific literature

-Dr. Adiyodi was the Founder Secretary of the Kerala Sastra Sahitya Parishad, a not-for-profit organization and one of India’s largest popular science organizations.
+Adiyodi was the Founder Secretary of the Kerala Sastra Sahitya Parishad, a not-for-profit organization and one of India's largest popular science organizations.
 He also served as the President of Deseeya Sastra Vedi (National Science Forum), a similar organization.

-Dr. Adiyodi was a prolific writer in English and Malayalam.
+Adiyodi was a prolific writer in English and Malayalam.
 His first book Theyyavum Thirayum was published when he was an intermediate student.
 Jeevante Udbhavavum Bhaviyum won him the M.P.
 Paul Prize in 1965.
-Dr. Adiyodi’s Keralathile Vishapambukal, a book on the poisonous snakes of Kerala was published in the weekly edition of Mathrubhumi in the early 1960s.
-Pradhamika Janthusastram written for teaching Zoology at the undergraduate level was published by the Kerala Sahitya Academy in 1967.
+Adiyodi's Keralathile Vishapambukal, a book on the poisonous snakes of Kerala was published in the weekly edition of Mathrubhumi in the early 1960s.
+Pradhamika Janthusastram written for teaching zoology at the undergraduate level was published by the Kerala Sahitya Academy in 1967.

 Vice-Chancellor of Cochin University of Science & Technology

-Dr. Adiyodi served as Vice-Chancellor of Cochin University of Science and Technology from 1994 to 1996.
+Adiyodi served as Vice-Chancellor of Cochin University of Science and Technology from 1994 to 1996.
 Collaborative partnerships in teaching and research with reputed universities around the world during this time helped bring Cochin University into national and international focus.
-Dr. Adiyodi secured the prestigious MHO-Partnership Programme of the Government of Netherlands for CUSAT which allowed the University to receive financial grants from the Dutch government.
+Adiyodi secured the prestigious MHO-Partnership Programme of the Government of Netherlands for CUSAT which allowed the university to receive financial grants from the Dutch government.
 The Dutch government selects one University from each partner country.

 Leadership roles

-Dr. Adiyodi served in various leadership roles, some of which are listed below:
+Adiyodi served in various leadership roles, some of which are listed below: